duckietown/duckietown-slimremote/doc/communication.md

 On start, the robot process also launches a process that runs independently of the main process, which grabs camera images as fast as possible (~60Hz) in case of the real robot and once after every action in case of the simulation and sends them to all subscribers.
 The list of subscribers is updated via the main process via incoming ping messages and dead subscribers are removed after 60s inactivity.

-For each subscriber that is added, the robot/sim camera process opens a publisher (`zmq.PUB`) socket which is bound to the target's IP address at port `8902`.
+After the first subscriber is connected, the robot/sim camera process opens a publisher (`zmq.PUB`) socket which is bound to the broadcast address at port `8902`.
 This socket is only created upon first connection and then kept in memory for reuse.
+Even if the last image subscriber drops out, the socket will keep sending images out without blocking.
+The images are sent to all subscribers simultaneously.
+(NOTE: We should test if having more than 2 subscribers connected leads to any slowdown)

 The image is transmitted in two steps (code provided by the PyZMQ website):